-Signed By An "Authorized Representative"?.
+19 Signed By An "Authorized Representative".
 ACORD Certificates or Evidences of Insurance are issued by a "Producer" and are signed by an "Authorized Representative".
 Neither of these terms is defined on the face of the standard ACORD form.
 Except for the multiple disclaimers of authority and accuracy, the ACORD Certificate of Insurance and the Evidence of Insurance are silent on the authority of the Authorized Representative to bind the listed Insurers.
 The ACORD Certificate of Insurance and Evidence of Insurance do not identify whether the Producer is the agent for the Insured, the agent for the Insurer, or a dual agent for both the Insured and the Insurer.
-Some courts in determining whether an ACORD form may be relied on despite the disclaimers have drawn a distinction on whether the Authorized Representative is a "broker"; a "soliciting agent"; a "recording agent"; a "dual agent"; a "special agent"; or an "insurer's agent".
-Other courts have held that the insurer is estopped from denying the coverage stated in the certificate or evidence of insurance, if the insurer or a person with apparent authority from the issued the certificate, especially if the certificate does not contain ACORD-type disclaimers.
+Some courts in determining whether an ACORD form may be relied on despite the disclaimers have drawn a distinction on whether the Authorized Representative is a "broker"; a "soliciting agent"; a "recording agent", a "dual agent"; a "gecial agent"; or an "insurer's agent".
+Other courts have held that the insurer is estopped from denying the coverage stated in the certificate or evidence of insurance, if the insurer or a person with apparent authority from the issuer issued the certificate, especially if the certificate does not contain ACORD-type disclaimers.
 See discussion at 43 AM.
 JUR.2d Insurance §§ 128 Brokers - Generally; 129 Brokers - Status While and After Procuring Policy.
-4 Bruner And O'Connor on Construction Law §11:171 Certificates of Insurance - Generally; Couch on Insurance §§ 27:20 Act of Soliciting Agent - Insufficient to Justify Reformation; 45:1 Brokers Versus Agents; Definitions and Distinctions; 48:61 Soliciting and Collecting Agents, 48:62 Recording Agents.
+4 BRUNER AND O'CONNOR ON CONSTRUCTION LAW §11:171 Certificates of Insurance - Generally; COUCH ON INSURANCE §§ 27:20 Act of Soliciting Agent - Insufficient to Justify Reformation; 45:1 Brokers Versus Agents; Definitions and Distinctions; 48:61 Soliciting Agents.